jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/02_Forward the logs to Dynatrace/index.md

 ```

-Let's apply this new Cluster Filter with:
+2. Let's apply this new Cluster Filter with:

 ```bash
 kubectl apply -f ~/HOT_DAY_SCRIPT/exercise/04_Fluent/cluster_filter_template.yaml
 ```

-### Step 2: Create the Cluster Output
+### B) Create the Cluster Output

 In the bastion host the cluster Output plugin as already been configured.